s-johansson/monitoring-common-shell-library/FUNCREF.md

 0 on success, 1 on failure

-## 30. Function `get_result_text`
+## 30. Function `has_result_text`

-outputs the plugin-result, if it has already been set - in this case it returns 0.
+returns 0, if the plugin-result has already been set.
 Otherwise it returns 1.

-*Outputs*: string

 ### 30b.
 Returns